deadlydog/deadlydog.github.io/_drafts/2019-08-11-Migrating-my-blog-from-WordPress-to-Jekyll-and-GitHub-Pages.md

 - __Source Control__ - As a software developer, using a git repo is familiar to me, and it means all changes are in source control.
 There's no external database dependency to manage and maintain.
 It also means no longer having to take backups.
 - __Markdown__ - It supports writing in your posts on Markdown.
 Enough said.
 - __Everything Is Text__ - Updating and creating posts is easy and can be done from any editor, even just with the GitHub online editor.
+There's no magic going on behind the scenes; everything is plain text.
 - __Customization__ - There are tons of themes available for use straight away.
 If you don't like them, you can customize them, or create your own from scratch, assuming you know HTML, CSS, Javascript, Liquid, and FrontMatter (before this migration I hadn't heard of Liquid or FrontMatter).
 - __It's Free__ - I can host my Jekyll site on GitHub Pages for free!